konveyor/konveyor.github.io/content/blog/2026/migrating-ingress-nginx-go-to-gateway-api-konveyor-kai/index.md

     Replace proxy timeout annotations with HTTPRouteTimeouts.
 ```

-A well-crafted message with concrete before/after code examples leads to better generated fixes.
+A well-crafted message with concrete before/after code examples leads to better-generated fixes.
 You can follow the same approach to write custom rules for other migration scenarios.

 ## Demo